 The Habitat for Humanity Young Leaders Build brings together youth from across the Asia-Pacific region to support people and families in need of decent housing.
-Every young person volunteering, fundraising, raising awareness and adding their voices in support of affordable housing, can help families achieve the strength, stability and self-reliance they need to build better lives for themselves.
-The movement encourages youth to take the lead and motivate their peers to build homes and communities, on a Habitat build site and/or online through their social networks.
+The multi-month movement encourages young people to take the lead and motivate their peers to build homes and communities, on a Habitat build site and/or online through their social networks.

-The 2019 Habitat Young Leaders Build campaign will be launched on International Volunteer Day, December 5, 2018.
-Young leaders in the region are invited to PLAY, LEAD and SHARE with other youth in Asia-Pacific to help people create better lives for themselves and their families through safe, affordable housing.
+The eighth annual Habitat Young Leaders Build campaign was launched on International Volunteer Day, December 5, 2018.
+Young leaders in the region were invited to PLAY, LEAD and SHARE with other youth in Asia-Pacific to help people create better lives for themselves and their families through safe, affordable housing.

-Now in its eighth year, the campaign will build on key youth initiatives such as the advocacy grants, the HYLB Leadership Academy, and the Asia and Pacific Builds.
+The campaign continued to build on key youth initiatives such as the advocacy grants, the Habitat Young Leaders Build's Leadership Academy, and the Asia and Pacific Builds.

-On World Habitat Day, October 1, 2018, we invite youth organizations and individuals to submit project proposals for the 2019 HYLB advocacy grants.
-The advocacy projects should focus on decent housing, slum upgrading, gender and property rights, disaster resilience, or security of tenure.
-The deadline for submission is December 5.
-Winning proposals will receive up to US$1,000 funding to help kickstart the implementation of youth-led advocacy projects.
+On World Habitat Day, October 1, 2018, youth organizations and individuals were invited to submit proposals for the 2019 HYLB advocacy grants.
+Winning proposals each received up to US$1,000 funding to help kickstart the implementation of youth-led advocacy projects that focused on decent housing, slum upgrading, gender and property rights, disaster resilience, or security of tenure.
 Download the application form.

-The HYLB Leadership Academy and toolkit will equip young people with self-leadership skills and enable them to better lead others.
+Meanwhile, the Habitat Young Leaders Build's Leadership Academy and toolkit equip young people with self-leadership skills and enable them to better lead others.
 Developed in partnership with the Center for Creative Leadership, the 10-module training includes two modules on sustainable communities as an introduction to the United Nations’ Sustainable Development Goals.
-Participants will also learn about the need for decent housing, and identify specific community actions and projects that support their community.
+Participants also learn about the need for decent housing, and identify specific community actions and projects that support their community.

-The 2019 Habitat Young Leaders Build will culminate in April 2019 with thousands of young people taking part in simultaneous activities across the Asia-Pacific region.
-These include house construction, school cleaning, fundraising events, and advocating for decent housing on social media.
+The eighth Habitat Young Leaders Build culminated in April 2019 with thousands of young people taking part in simultaneous activities across the Asia-Pacific region.
+These included house construction, school cleaning, fundraising events, and advocating for decent housing on social media.